West Wilkes High School

 On October 17, 2011 former President Barack Obama visited West Wilkes and gave a speech in the school gymnasium as part of his North Carolina, Virginia bus tour promoting the American Jobs Act.

 Academics

-A normal school day consists of four 100-minute periods, 10 minute breaks before 2nd period and 4th period, and two 30 minute lunch periods between second and third period.
-Between the other non-mentioned periods there is a 5 minute break.
+As of the 2023-24 school year, the schedule consists of four 85 minute periods, with three 30 minute lunch periods during 3rd period.
+There is a 10 minute break after 1st and 3rd periods, with a 5 minute break after 2nd.
+In-between 3rd and 4th periods there is an exploratory time, known as "flex time".

 The school offers career preparation classes and college preparation classes.
 It offers Honors Mathematics, English, History, and Science courses.
 West Wilkes also offers Advanced Placement courses in subjects such as English and History.
-The language department offers courses in Spanish, Latin, and French.
+The language department offers courses in Spanish and Latin.
 West Wilkes is fully accredited by the Southern Association of Colleges and Schools, also known as SACS.

 Fine Arts

 Fine Arts is a large commitment at West Wilkes.
 Fine Arts at West Wilkes include Band, Dance, Theater, and Chorus.
 As of the 2011–2012 school year the West Wilkes Band had 65 members, and continues to grow.
 Among the band's achievements are performing at the Daytona 500 (2010), receiving Superior Scores and first place overall 1A Band in the Husky Vanguard Invitational Marching Band Festival (2011), and performing for President Barack Obama during his visit to the school (2011).
 The West Wilkes dance team, known as the "Struttin' Hawks," have attended many competitions, including the UDA National Dance Team Championship at Walt Disney World, where they placed 2nd in the competition, and the American Cheer and Dance Competition in Atlanta, Georgia, where they finished in 1st place.